 When my daughter heard me say, "for some reason, I always cough when washing dishes after dinner" she replied, " I don't understand, this is an environmentally friendly dish soap".
-But when the bottle ran out and we could not buy any more, my cough went away.
-As it turns out, even the products labeled as safe for the environment can have harsh chemicals to be concerned about.
+But when the bottle ran out, it was not longer available to purchase and use, my cough went away.
+As it turns out, even those products labeled as safe for the environment can have harsh chemicals to be concerned about, personally.
 And to clarify, I do not have respiratory health concerns nor am I compromised in my lungs or breathing.

-So the search was on to find and make a suitable Homemade Dish Soap that in fact cleaned your dishes, but also the greasy pots and pans left to be washed after the dishwasher is loaded!
+So the search was on to find and make a suitable Homemade Dish Soap that in fact cleaned not only your dishes, but also the greasy pots and pans left to be washed after the dishwasher is loaded!
 I knew it could be done, even if I did not know how to do it!
 You see we have been making our own Powdered Laundry Soap for years and years.
-Using simple ingredients we get clean laundry!
-So by even a small stretch of the imagination, I knew it could be done, for dishes!
+Using only simple ingredients, we get clean laundry!
+So by even a small stretch of the imagination, I knew it could also be done, for dishes!

 Oh and one last thing.
 Since the mixture is thin before mixing in the salt, I decided right away that we could have two Homemade Dish Soap products available for washing dishes!
 A spray-on cleaner for single wash items where you will not fill a sink with dishwater and a second bottle of thicker soap to squirt into the sink for the standard sudsy bath.

-You do want to use distilled water so that any chemicals that may be present in your own community water will not change the chemistry of the mix.
+You really do want to use distilled water (if on public water) so that any chemicals that may be present in your own community water will not change the chemistry of the mix.
+In the Tiny House, I skip the distilled water and we use water from our Berkey filter that sits on the counter in the kitchen.

-And just like using distilled water, you will need to use a kosher-style salt with no additives.
+And you will need to use a kosher-style salt with no additives.
+We use sea salt.
+In the past I used Himalayan Pink Salt, but found it did not dissolve completely.

-The recipe below calls for small amounts, making it easy to fill a small bottle by the sink, or double or even triple the recipe if desired.
+The recipe below calls for small amounts, making it easy to fill a small bottle by the sink, or double the recipe if desired.

 Ingredients needed for this project: